clean-code-craft-tcq-4/coverage-in-py-harinisuresh2701/README.md

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!):

-- 1.Avoid unnecessary nested if-else statements and hence reduce the cyclomatic complexity
+- Avoid unnecessary nested if-else statements and hence reduce the cyclomatic complexity
-- 2.Keep the I/O operations away from the production code to ensure testability
+- Keep the I/O operations away from the production code to ensure testability
-- 3.Keep in mind SRP(Single Responsibility Principle) principle while creating classes/functions
+- Keep in mind SRP(Single Responsibility Principle) principle while creating classes/functions
-- 4.Use Encapsulation, implement code reusability, and Abstraction while refactoring the code
+- Use Encapsulation, implement code reusability, and Abstraction while refactoring the code
-- 5.Development of code keeping in mind its testability
+- Development of code keeping in mind its testability
-- 6.Ensure the code has optimum lines of code and lower cognitive complexity
+- Ensure the code has optimum lines of code and lower cognitive complexity
-- 7.Sensible and logical naming of variables, classes, and functions
+- Sensible and logical naming of variables, classes, and functions